 |Share||The Share field is only displayed if you have enabled ticket sharing, which means that tickets can be shared with other Zendesk Support accounts.
 See Sharing tickets.|

-Note: If you deactivate the Type field, all of your tickets will default to Incident.
+If an administrator deactivates the Type field, all your tickets default to Incident.